Stock Market Rally Pushes Higher For Second Day

 One earnings report could impact entire market

-He will particularly be watching any movement toward the prior low of the year at $3,571 in June and the new low of the year at $3,502 set last week.
+Traders will pay close attention to movements towards prior lows of the year, such as the $3,571 low in June and the new low of the year set at $3,502 last week.

 Any downside movement below these levels and the market could slip further toward pre-pandemic highs at $3,397.

-As this market continues to gap and rally, Simpler’s traders are following the action day by day.
+As this market continues to gap and rally, Simpler’s traders are following the action day by day in the Options Trading Room.